sphinx-contrib/zopeext/tests/examples/index.rst

 The :mod:`example` Module
 =========================

+Here is a reference to the Interface: :py:interface:`example.IMyInterface`, and to the
+implementation: :py:class:`example.MyImplementation`.

 .. autosummary::

-   sphinxcontrib.zopeext.example
-   sphinxcontrib.zopeext.example.IMyInterface
-   sphinxcontrib.zopeext.example.MyImplementation
+   example
+   example.IMyInterface
+   example.MyImplementation

-.. automodule:: sphinxcontrib.zopeext.example
+.. automodule:: example
    :members: